 - Medical Research Council, & NHS Health Research Authority: Consent and participant information guidance.
-You can find examples and templates of both information sheets and consent forms here, as well as an outline of guiding principles, style and content.
+Examples and templates of both information sheets and consent forms.
+Outline of guiding principles, style and content.

 - NIHR INVOLVE; Patient information leaflet / patient information sheet.
-Provides a quick overview of the type of content to include in your patient information sheet.
+Overview of the type of content to include in your patient information sheet.

 As part of collecting and collating your data (Step 7), signed informed consent forms should be stored in a locked cabinet or on a password protected computer.